WellApp-ai/Well/README.md

 ## Use Cases

 - **Founder on the move**
-  One click, zero effort — Well collects invoices from emails, browsers, or WhatsApp.
+  One click, zero effort — Well retrieves invoices from emails, browsers, or WhatsApp.

 - **Operator prepping for month-end**
   Pull 50+ invoices from 15+ portals in under 5 minutes — no mental load.